 What is the best time of year to visit Vietnam?

-The best time to visit Vietnam generally depends on the regions you plan to explore.
-For nationwide travel with pleasant weather, Spring (March-April) and Autumn (October-December) are often recommended.
+The best time to visit Vietnam largely depends on the regions you plan to explore.
+For pleasant weather nationwide, Spring (March-April) and Autumn (October-December) are often recommended.
 Each region has specific ideal seasons: North (Spring, Autumn), Central (Dry Season: February-May), and South (Dry Season: December-April).
+Remember, to truly experience the entire country, our experts recommend setting aside at least a full month.

 Do I need a visa to travel to Vietnam?

-Most foreign citizens require a visa to enter Vietnam.
-However, some countries have visa exemption agreements for specific durations.
-Passport validity must be at least six months beyond your entry date.
+Most foreign citizens require a visa to enter Vietnam, though some countries have visa exemption agreements for specific durations.
+Your passport must be valid for at least six months beyond your entry date.
 Visa options include applying at an embassy, obtaining an e-visa, or using a visa on arrival (only for air travel, with a pre-approval letter).
 Direct flights to Phu Quoc Island may offer a visa exemption for stays under 30 days.
+Crucially, always check the local Vietnamese holiday calendar and apply for your visa well in advance to avoid processing delays.

 What currency is used in Vietnam, and should I use cash or card?

 The currency in Vietnam is the Dong (VND).
 While major hotels, restaurants, and modern stores accept credit cards (primarily Visa and Mastercard, often with a 3-3.5% fee), many local vendors, markets, and street food stalls only accept cash.
-It is advisable to carry a mix of cash in smaller denominations and a credit card for convenience, always confirming payment options and fees beforehand.
+It is advisable to carry a mix of cash in smaller denominations and a credit card for convenience.
+Before your trip, call your home bank to confirm which Vietnamese ATMs are compatible with your international debit card, as many travelers experience card declines.

 What are some must-visit places for a first-time trip to Vietnam?

-For a first-time trip, consider visiting Hanoi for its rich history and culture, Halong Bay for its iconic karst landscape, Hue for imperial heritage, Hoi An for its charming ancient town, Da Nang for beaches and entertainment, Ho Chi Minh City for its bustling urban energy, and the Mekong Delta for unique river life.
+For a first-time trip, consider visiting Hanoi for its rich history and vibrant culture, Halong Bay for its iconic karst landscape (a day trip is often sufficient!), Hue for imperial heritage, Hoi An for its charming ancient town (stay overnight for the lanterns!), Da Nang for beaches and entertainment (the Dragon Bridge can be skipped if time is short), Ho Chi Minh City for its bustling urban energy, and the Mekong Delta for unique river life.
 Phu Quoc Island is an excellent choice for a relaxing beach getaway.